 When your statement is due, there is a line that tells you your minimum payment.
 This is the payment that will keep your account in good standing.
 Always have your minimum payment on autopay.
 This will ensure your payments are never late (which is a very bad thing!).

 You should never just rely on making the minimum payments, though.
-Ideally you want to be paying off your balance in full every month.
-If you can’t, still do a bit more than the minimum payment, which can put you in a hole of credit card interest, and extend your debt.
+Ideally, you want to pay off your balance in full every month.
+If you can’t, still pay whatever you can above the minimum payment which will reduce the amount of interest that you have to pay.

 What is credit card interest?

 When you carry a balance from one statement to the next, the bank will charge you a fee for carrying that debt–this is called a credit card annual percentage rate (APR).
 The lower your APR, the better!
 This means you will not accrue large amounts of interest if you do have to carry a balance.
 An average APR is around 15%.